Click on any graphic for a larger image

-If you already have your Team Worksheet configured from a previous season and wish to set it up for a new season or tournament, run the File / Configure New Season command.
+If you already have your Team Worksheet configured from a previous season, the New Season command can be used to set it up for a new season or tournament.
 This command will preserve the player names in the roster and teams in the standings.

-Roster modifications and maintenance can be made via the other commands in the Player menu.
-The Transfer Stats command allows players and their stats to be moved to/from the active and expansion rosters as desired.
-The Merge Player Stats command allows the stats from two different players to be combined into a single player entry.
+Roster modifications and maintenance can be made via the other commands in the Rosters menu.
+The Transfer Player command allows players and their stats to be moved to/from the active and expansion rosters as desired.
+The Merge Players command allows the stats from two different players to be combined into a single player entry.

 The game scoresheet is the source for the batting statistics for each game.
 In Expanded Commands mode, game stats can be imported from a number of mobile stats apps.

-The Player / Update Player Stats... menu command is used to transcribe the individual player stats into the team worksheet.
+The Stats command is used to transcribe the individual player stats into the team worksheet.
 This command is also used for making changes to existing entries for a particular player and game.
 This command invokes the Select Player Name and Game dialog box.
 The game of interest and the first player name is selected by this dialog.
 Players from the active or expansion roster (renamed Substitutes in this example) can be selected via the dropdown menu.